-- 10. How shall RECORD be done.
-Interaction with ANNOUNCE, error messages.
-More usage details must be added to make it a solid specification. - 11.
-Should the Allow header be possible to use optional in request or responses besides the now specified 405 error code? - 12.
-What text should be written on use of authorization in this spec? - 13.
+- 1. Should we add the header Accept-Ranges as proposed in this specification? - 2.
+Upon receiving a response on a REDIRECT request can the server close the session or should it wait for a TEARDOWN request from the client? - 3.
+The proxy indications in the two header tables in chapter 13 needs review. - 4.
+Should the Allow header be possible to use optional in request or responses besides the now specified 405 error code? - 5.
+What text should be written on use of authorization in this spec? - 6.
 How does entity tags relate to the If-Match header?
-The usage in SDP must also be clarified related to syntax, etc. - 14.
-Should the Last-Modified header be required on other level than optional? - 15.
-How to handle range headers for negative scale playback. - 16.
-Write a chapter on how rtspu works and what is required to implement for that functionality. - 17.
-Must not the sender of a request include it self in a via header?
-Otherwise the first proxy needs to remember where the request came from and when receiving response resolve that.
-Seems simpler that the request when reaching the server contains all nodes that has touched the message. - 18.
+The usage in SDP must also be clarified related to syntax, etc. - 7.
+Should the Last-Modified header be required on other level than optional? - 8.
+How to handle range headers for negative scale playback. - 9.
 The minimal implementation must be looked over to see if it complies with the specification.
 All must and should shall be included in the minimal.
-Option-tags for these needs to be defined.
-Further option tags needs to be discussed. - 19.
-A RTSP MIB should be defined in a separate document. - 20.
-The list specifying which status codes are allowed on which request methods seem to be in error and need review.
+Feature-tags for these needs to be defined.
+Further feature-tags needs to be discussed. - 10.
+The list specifying which status codes are allowed on which request methods seem to be in error and need review. - H. Schulzrinne, A. Rao, R. Lanphier, M. Westerlund, A. Narasimhan Expires December, 2003 [Page 102]